 In 2005, the Foundation launched the College-Community Connections (CCC) initiative to expand and deepen college access services offered through New York City community-based organizations (CBOs).
 Through this partnership program, CBOs and colleges and universities have collaborated to introduce high school students from underserved communities to liberal arts education.
 Signature components of the partnerships include participation in seminars led by college faculty and engagement with residential campus life, enriching students’ notions of what college is, where they might attend, and what they might study when they arrive on campus

-To enhance the college readiness of high school students from underserved communities supported by CBOs in New York City
+- To enhance the college readiness among high school students from underserved communities supported by CBOs in New York City.

-To introduce students to the range of colleges and majors, with particular emphasis on liberal arts institutions and disciplines
+- To introduce students to the range of colleges and majors at their disposal, with particular emphasis on liberal arts institutions and disciplines.

-To encourage CBOs and colleges to explore ways in which such partnerships can be eventually institutionalized
+- To encourage CBOs and colleges to explore ways in which such partnerships can be eventually institutionalized at their institutions.

 Evaluations to Date

 In 2008, an evaluation conducted by Metis Associates, an independent national research and evaluation firm, revealed that the partnerships had a positive impact on the high school students, community-based organizations, and colleges.
 Metis Associates also compiled a list of promising practices and common challenges.

 In 2010, a second evaluation conducted by Metis Associates indicated that the program is a "highly effective model" that exposes talented but disadvantaged high school students to the "rigors, realities, and possibilities of a liberal education.”